NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/troubleshooting.md

 - Reset the device.
 - Reset Serial Terminal using CTRL+R on Windows and Linux or CMD+R on macOS.
 - Check that the onboard application has enabled serial communications and UART logging for at least one UART on the board.
-See [Configuring serial port and logging](./configuring_serial_port.md) and [Selecting a serial port](./selecting_serial_port.md).
+See [Configuring serial port and logging](./configuring_serial_port.md) and [Selecting the right serial port](./selecting_serial_port.md).
 - Check that you have enabled all instances of UART peripheral you require.
 See [DevAcademy device driver model](https://academy.nordicsemi.com/topic/device-driver-model/) for more information.